aye-ron98/UserGuide/docs/pages/setup.md

     ```

     !!! warning "Warning"
-        Ensure that your local project copy is up to date before pushing.
+        Ensure that your local project copy is up to date before pushing to GitHub.

     Congratulations!
 You have successfully pushed your changes onto GitHub!